keirace/Memo/CLOUD.md

 - Run admin/management tasks as one-off processes

 # Testing

 - Tests serves as good documentation
 - Tests allow for safe refactoring
 - Types
+  > Unit testing > Integration testing > Functional Testing > Manual Testing
   - Unit Tests
+    - should not require access to any external systems, using mocked data
     - allows testing in isolation
     - fast & reliable but takes time to build and requires maintenance
   - Integration Tests
     - verify that interaction between multiple component (applications, services, modules, etc.) is working as expected
+      - Challenges
+        - difficult to test all critical paths
+        - hard to find the source of errors
+        - requires time and commitment from multiple component owners
   - Performance/Load/Stress Testing
     - Simulate a heavy load on a server
-    - Load testing is also a way to perform a functional test on websites, databases, LDAPs, webservices etc.
+    - Load testing is also a way to perform a `functional test` on websites, databases, LDAPs, webservices etc.
+    - Load testing verifies the system’s behavior under expected user load, while stress testing evaluates performance under extreme conditions.